1998 as National park , 2001 as a tiger reserve.

-Park is a birder's paradise and t110re then 300 species of birds have been identified here--- four species of Horn Bill, an abundance of Hill Mynas, Bluebeard Bee Eaters, Barbets, Babblers, Bulbuls, Plovers, Ibisbills, etc. Also seen are King Vultures, Fishing Eagles, Blacked Necked Storks and other resident and migratory birds.
+This park is a birder's paradise and more then 300 species of birds have been identified here--- four species of Horn Bill, an abundance of Hill Mynas, Bluebeard Bee Eaters, Barbets, Babblers, Bulbuls, Plovers, Ibisbills, etc. Also seen are King Vultures, Fishing Eagles, Blacked Necked Storks and other resident and migratory birds.

 A plethora of reptilian and insect life bear testimony to the immense biodiversity of the area.
 Kachuga Sylehtensis or the Assam Roof Turtle is found here.
 In fact, an Atlas Moth with a wingspan of 10 inches was recorded in Nameri National Park.
 Multi coloured butterflies and insects like the Lantern fly are a common sight adding colour and charm to the scenery.